3ll3d00d/vibe/docs/install.rst

     Loading smbus 1
     Reactor reactor is starting

-Now open a browser and enter the IP or hostname of your rpi and port 10002, e.g. http://192.168.1.1:10002/api/1/devices, you should see some plain text output like::
+Open a browser and enter the IP or hostname of your rpi and port 10002, e.g. http://192.168.1.1:10002/api/1/devices, you should see some plain text output like::

   [{"gyroSens": 500, "gyroEnabled": false, "name": "mpu6050", "failureCode": null, "accelerometerSens": 2, "accelerometerEnabled": true, "samplesPerBatch": 125, "status": "INITIALISED", "fs": 500}]